Saving Electricity home

 Ask Mr. Electricity about saving on heating costs

-This page has random questions and answers only.
+This page has reader questions & and my answers only.

 I have a two and a half story house and want to reduce my heating bill.
-What is the best temperature to keep my thermostat at in the winter to reduce costs? -- George Wait, Cary, NC, Jan.
-2005
+What is the best temperature to keep my thermostat at in the winter to reduce costs? -- George W., Cary, NC

 You really have to ask?
 As low as it will go.
 To save the most money you should turn the heat off completely.